 Since its establishment in 2001, The Hunt Institute has emerged as a recognized and credible leader in the movement to transform American public education and a go-to source for reliable, objective, and timely information.
 The Institute works at the intersection of education policy and politics, supporting state and national officials and empowering them to transform education.
 The Institute’s mandate is to inspire and equip elected officials and senior policymakers to make informed decisions that improve the lives of all children, with its primary audience consisting of governors, legislators, and other elected and state-level policymakers.

-In this role, the Senior Policy Analyst (SPA) will be expected to maintain an expert understanding of education policy issues and readily translate them into publications and curriculum for senior-level state policymakers.
+The Senior Policy Analyst (SPA) maintains an expert understanding of education policy issues and readily translates them into publications and curriculum for senior-level state policymakers.
 The SPA conducts research and analysis on relevant policy issues and provides information for grant reports, policy briefs, primers, and case studies for dissemination.
-The SPA will report directly to the Director of Policy & Research and be based out of The Institute’s office in Cary, North Carolina.
+The SPA will report directly to the Director of Policy or the Director of Higher Education.

-- Conduct and oversee education policy research and data analysis to help provide policymakers with information on best practices, trends, and current research.
+- Conduct education policy research and data analysis to help provide policymakers with information on best practices, trends, and current research.

 - Contribute to the design and development of major Institute policymaker convenings, including state legislators retreats and cross-state and national events for senior-level state policymakers.